Juancarlos407/Project-IAW-02-Server-Side-Programming-PHP/README.md

 Este proyecto esta compuesto por cuatro partes distintas:

+## 0- Index:

+- A main page that links with the other 4. ok

 ## 1- Exception management:

 - Add the coding needed to convert euros into pounds.